-General upward compatibility with most System/360 architecture and programming has been maintained through implementation of the basic control (BC) mode of system operation.
+- General upward compatibility with most System/360 architecture and programming has been maintained through implementation of the basic control (BC) mode of system operation.
 A new extended control (EC) mode of operation is also provided.
-When the Model 145 operates in EC mode, the program status word (PSW) format and the layout of permanently assigned lower processor storage are altered to support additional system control and new functions (such as dynamic address translation); consequently the new System Control Programming (SCP) designed for System/370 should be used.
-With some exceptions, existing user-written problem programs that operate under a System/360 operating system can operate under the new System/370 SCP designed as its successor.
+When the Model 168 operates in EC mode, the program status word (PSW) format and the lavout of permanently assigned lower processor storage are altered to support additional system control and new functions (such as dynamic address translation); consequently, the new System Control Programming (SCP) designed for System/370 should be used.
+With few exceptions, existing user-written problem programs that operate under a System/360 operating system can operate under the new System/370 SCP designed as its successor.
+Dynamic address translation (DAT) hardware is - standard.
+Operating in EC mode, it provides translation of virtual storage addresses into real storage addresses during program execution.